 Learn more about my Legal Experience at my Criminal Law Blog

-I have written many blog articles about criminal law, including the unique aspects of a Domestic Violence charge, less know criminal law defenses, such as the parental discipline defense and entrapment by estoppel, and the inns and outs of police officers searching cellphones.
-If there is any doubt about my passion for or criminal law or my criminal law experience, please visit my criminal law blog here.
+I have written many blog articles about criminal law, including the unique aspects of a Domestic Violence charge, less known criminal law defenses, such as the parental discipline defense and entrapment by estoppel, and the inns and outs of police officers searching cellphones.
+If there is any doubt about my passion for criminal law or my criminal law experience, please visit my criminal law blog here.

 Other Legal Services I provide for Kalkaska County Residents

 In addition to providing quality criminal defense representation, I also enjoy and work hard to remove the lasting stains from past criminal convictions.
 I help people in drug or alcohol recovery regain their driving privileges, this area of law is called driver’s license restoration.
-Multiple drunk driving conviction will cause the Michigan Secretary of State to revoke driving privileges for life.
+Multiple drunk driving convictions will cause the Michigan Secretary of State to revoke driving privileges for life.
 The driver’s license restoration process is complicated and difficult.
 Please visit my driver’s license restoration blog.